matthias-sw-dm/drugstore-machine/README.md

 ## The dm drugstore machine

-* The drugstore machine manages 8 different products
-* The machine can be filled with products
+You are tasked with implementing a simple drugstore machine that manages different products.
+The machine should be able to perform the following operations:

+1. Fill the machine with products.
-* Customers can buy products and the machine calculates the total price
+2. Allow customers to buy products and calculate the total price.
-* You can only buy as many products as there are in the machine
+3. Enforce the constraint that customers can only buy as many products as there are in the machine.

+The machine should support the following products:

 ### Product 1: